Code-Institute-Submissions/Milestone-Project-One-18/README.md

 - Forms - The Contact Page has a form to fill in to request more specific information around a query, containing radio buttons for choices of how to contact them.
 The Sign up page contains a form to allow the creation of a profile on the site.
 - A Responsive design allows use on all sizes from desktops to phones.

+### Features Left to Implement

+- Adding a members area that allows you to view your membership, upcoming classes or programmes you have/have completed would be useful for current members.
+- [Stripe](https://stripe.com/gb) connectivity would be put in place to take payments for memberships or individual class.

 ## Testing
 They could find the feature within X clicks
 This is testing user stories